IvanZdanovich/notes/Testing/naming-convention.md

 ## The Benefits You Can't Ignore

-1. Well-structured Code: By defining naming conventions, you are pushed to structure the tests accordingly.
+1. **Well-structured Code**: By defining naming conventions, you are pushed to structure the tests accordingly.
 All definitions, titles of instances, and names of files, methods, or tests can be aligned.
 2. **Automation of Internal Checks and Scripts**: With proper naming conventions, you can automate internal checks and scripts that manage your test suite.
 This means less manual intervention and more reliable processes.